researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 requires a lot of computational resources (including GPUs) and days to run, we provide a docker image to briefly show the functioning artefacts.

-See next sections for installation on the local machine and original study replication.
+See the next sections for installation on the local machine and original study replication.

 The docker image contains:
 - pre-installed [codeprep](https://github.com/giganticode/codeprep) and [OpenVocabCodeNLM](https://github.com/mast-group/OpenVocabCodeNLM) libraries and their dependencies;